Skip to main content

 Anxiety and Depression

 Depression is another common disorder with the capacity to severely impact a person’s life, according to NIMH.
-Symptoms typically include persistent sadness, emptiness, irritability, impaired motivation, guilt or feelings of low self-worth.
-People with depression also may have difficulties focusing, aches, pains, digestive issues or changes in their sleep and eating habits.
+Symptoms typically include persistent sadness, emptiness, irritability, guilt or feelings of low self-worth.
+People with depression also may have difficulties focusing, aches, pains, digestive issues or changes in their sleep and eating habits, the NIMH said.

 Some of the most serious symptoms of depression are suicidal thoughts and actions.
-Suicide is the 12th leading cause of death in the United States overall—yet it is the 2nd leading cause of death among individuals between the ages of 10-14 and 24-34 and the 3rd leading cause of death for Americans 15-24 years old, per the NIMH.
-The CDC reports that suicide rates rose 30% between 2000 and 2020.
+Suicide is the 11th leading cause of death in the U.S. overall — yet it is the 2nd leading cause of death among individuals between the ages of 10-14 and 25-34 and the 3rd leading cause of death for Americans 15-24 years old, per the NIMH.

 Trauma and Addiction

 The psychological impact of a traumatic event or experience can lead to post-traumatic stress disorder (PTSD).
 Symptoms of PTSD include flashbacks, unwanted memories, nightmares and panic attacks.
-Although the disorder is often associated with war veterans, a wide variety of traumatic experiences can lead to PTSD, like assault, abuse, serious accidents and loss.
+Although the disorder is often associated with war veterans, a wide variety of traumatic experiences can lead to PTSD, like assault, abuse, serious accidents and loss, according to NIMH.

-Addiction is another mental health concern that has been on the rise in recent years, with drug overdose deaths having rapidly increased since the 1990s according to the CDC.
-Alcohol is the most abused substance, with 5.3% of deaths worldwide attributed to alcohol consumption, according to the National Institute on Alcohol Abuse and Alcoholism.
-Addiction is a complex disease that many are only able to overcome with professional help.
+Addiction is another mental health concern that has been on the rise in recent years, with drug overdose deaths having rapidly increased since the 1990s, according to the CDC.
+Between 2020 and 2021, excessive alcohol use can be linked to more than 178,000 deaths in the U.S., according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Other Disorders